KalidasVijaybhak/Botnet-detection-using-deep-learning/README.md

 The CTU-13 dataset is a collection of network traffic data commonly used for botnet detection systems (IDS).
 It contains network traffic captures from a diverse range of botnet and normal activities, providing a valuable resource for cybersecurity research and development.

 ### Feature Extraction
-- Correlation, in the realm of data analysis, denotes the statistical association or relationship between two or more variables.
+- **Correlation**: Denotes the statistical association or relationship between two or more variables.
 - We have tried different feature extraction methods like information gain.
 - By Information gain, the accuracy obtained from the CNN-LSTM model was about 96.32%, which was lower compared to features selected from Correlation.